schirmer-lab/nextflow-example/nf_example.md

 This explanantion aims to introcude the essential ideas and principles of [Nextflow](https://www.nextflow.io/docs/latest/index.html) with the help of this fun little project called HolyQuote.

 ## Nextflow
 Nextflow is a tool that makes it easy to build and run automated workflows.
 It handles parallel processing across computers or clouds, and uses containers to keep everything consistent and reproducible.
+Check the whole documentation [here](https://nextflow.io/docs/latest/index.html)

 ## HolyQuote
 HolyQuote is a toy project that